AdobeDocs/analytics-platform.en/help/stitching/b2b/b2b-person-to-account-stitching.md

 When **[!UICONTROL Enable Person to Account stitching]** is **on**, you have configured B2B person to account stitching for the dataset.

 * The configuration of a persistent person ID is required.
 That persistent person ID is elevated to the person ID from the previously configured person identifier namespace, then used to look up the account ID based on the [person to account dataset](#prerequisites).
 * The configuration of an account ID is optional.
-This configuration is used as a fallback method, whenever the related account ID info is not available in the person-to-account dataset.
+This configuration is used as a fallback method, whenever the related account ID info is not available in the person to account dataset.

 ![B2B person to account stitching on event dataset on](../assets/b2b-event-dataset-stitching-on.png)